ysmood/yaku/docs/readme.jst.md

 - 100% compliant with Promise/A+ specs
 - Better performance than the native Promise
 - Works on IE5+ and other major browsers
-- Possibly unhandled rejection support
+- Possibly unhandled rejection and long stack trace support

 # Quick Start